danrhodes/AutoKeywordLinker/README.md

 2. **Test with Preview**: Use preview mode to understand how the plugin works
 3. **Single Note First**: Test on one note before processing your entire vault
 4. **Review Settings**: Ensure "First occurrence only" is enabled for readability
+5. 🆕 **Export Baseline**: Export your initial keyword configuration as a backup

 ### Keyword Selection